Premixed Concrete Award 2020

 (iv) Rate for travelling time

-The rate of pay for travelling time will be the ordinary hourly rate,except on Sundays and public holidays when it will be 150% of the ordinary hourly rate.
+The rate of pay for travelling time will be the ordinary hourly rate, except on Sundays and public holidays when it will be 150% of the ordinary hourly rate.

 (v) Maximum travel time

-The maximum travelling time to be paid will be 12 hours out of every 24 or when a sleeping berth is provided by the employer for all night travel,8 hours out of every 24.
+The maximum travelling time to be paid will be 12 hours out of every 24 or when a sleeping berth is provided by the employer for all night travel, 8 hours out of every 24.

 Expense for the purpose of clause 18.3(d) means:

-●all fares reasonably incurred;
+· all fares reasonably incurred;

 19.1 Superannuation legislation

-(a) Superannuation legislation,including the Superannuation Guarantee (Administration) Act 1992 (Cth),the Superannuation Guarantee Charge Act 1992 (Cth),the Superannuation Industry (Supervision) Act 1993 (Cth) and the Superannuation (Resolution of Complaints) Act 1993 (Cth),deals with the superannuation rights and obligations of employers and employees.
-Under superannuation legislation individual employees generally have the opportunity to choose their own superannuation fund.
-If an employee does not choose a superannuation fund,any superannuation fund nominated in the award covering the employee applies.
+(a) The NES and Superannuation legislation, including the Superannuation Guarantee (Administration) Act 1992 (Cth), the Superannuation Guarantee Charge Act 1992 (Cth), the Superannuation Industry (Supervision) Act 1993 (Cth) and the Superannuation (Resolution of Complaints) Act 1993 (Cth), deal with the superannuation rights and obligations of employers and employees.

-(b) The rights and obligations in these clauses supplement those in superannuation legislation.
+(b) The rights and obligations in clause 19 supplement those in superannuation legislation and the NES.

 An employer must make such superannuation contributions to a superannuation fund for the benefit of an employee as will avoid the employer being required to pay the superannuation guarantee charge under superannuation legislation with respect to that employee.